hackclub/solder/README.md

 # solder

-if someone has a better name for this please lmk

-new ysws!! learn how to pcb + solder!!
+new ysws!! learn how to pcb + solder!! very beginner friendly!! good for clubs!!